maaaashi/create-kong-plugin/README.md

 ## Installation

-To install KongPluginGen, simply use the go install command:
+To install CreateKongPlugin, simply use the go install command:

 ```
-go install github.com/maaaashi/kong-plugin-gen@latest
+go install github.com/maaaashi/create-kong-plugin@latest
 ```

-Make sure that your Go environment is properly set up and that the $GOPATH/bin directory is included in your system's PATH, so you can run the kong-plugin-gen command from anywhere in your terminal.
+Make sure that your Go environment is properly set up and that the $GOPATH/bin directory is included in your system's PATH, so you can run the create-kong-plugin command from anywhere in your terminal.

 ## Usage
-KongPluginGen is designed to be simple to use.
+CreateKongPlugin is designed to be simple to use.
 You can generate a new Kong plugin with a single command.

 ```
-kong-plugin-gen [command]
+create-kong-plugin my-plugin
 ```

 ## Available Commands
 - completion: Generate the autocompletion script for the specified shell.
-- create: Create a new Kong plugin template.
 - help: Display help information about any command.

 ## Example Usage